 A beautiful video for Jazzanova’s track with Jamie Cullum by director Savanah Leaf (previously featured here).
 “Let’s Live Well” follows a pair of young lovers guided by raw energy and connection yet simultaneously tied to lyrics spoken from a place of reflection, warning one not to let love dance away.

 I think what was the most important for me was my development of my mental state.
 No matter what you do in life, you’re always faced with doubts: not only from your opponents, teammates and sometimes even your coaches, but also yourself.
 For me, it was about blocking out the noise and finding a place within myself where I could achieve what I wanted to achieve without any distractions.
 I’m not necessarily religious, but one prayer really resonated with me throughout life, and especially in sport: “Grant me serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference”.
-That’s what life’s all about – and that’s what encouraged me to train and fight to play for my country."
+That’s what life’s all about.

 Write up in Dazed and Confused about the V&A museum show, featuring The Ayes Have It.

 The Ayes Have It is screening at the V&A Museum this weekend in London!